 Granulated White Sugar: I only use granulated beet or sugar cane sugar which is very fine.
 If you use coarse sugar such as organic white sugar your cookies may have a grainy texture.

-Chocolate: I use a mixture of dark chocolate chips or chocolate chunks, mini chocolate chips, and a chopped-up dark chocolate bar in this double chocolate chip cookie recipe.
+Chocolate: I use a mixture of dark chocolate chips or chocolate chunks, semi-sweet mini chocolate chips, and a chopped-up dark chocolate bar in this double chocolate chip cookie recipe.
 Using different kinds and shapes of chocolate not only gives the cookies more flavor and also more texture.
 All three chocolates melt at different temperatures and therefore will produce a variety of chocolate pockets in the baked cookie.
+You could even add milk chocolate chips or white chocolate chips.
 Plus more chocolate is always fun!

 Peanut Butter Chips: Adding some Reeses Peanut Butter Baking Chips to this recipe is optional but I highly recommend it if you love a delicious chocolate and peanut butter combo.
 If you don't like peanut butter or don't have access to this product, please replace them with an equal amount of dark chocolate chips.